QED-92/cyber-security/file-upload-attacks/file-upload-attacks.md

 Web shells are a common post-exploitation technique used to obtain and maintain remote code execution on a target system.
 A web shell is typically a script written in the same language as the back-end application and executed through a web-accessible endpoint.

-A comprehensive collection of web shells for various programming languages is available in **SecLists**:
+A comprehensive collection of web shells for various programming languages is available at **SecLists**:

 - https://github.com/danielmiessler/SecLists/tree/master/Web-Shells